On January 1st, 2015 I made one and only one resolution for the New Year – to stop accepting “broke” as my personal status quo.

 Today, nearly twelve months later, I’m beyond thrilled to report – I DID IT!
 I tripled my income!

-In the spirit of the New Year and my somewhat audacious goal to re-triple my income revenue in 2016, I thought I’d share the details and takeaways from the journey – the wins, the failures and the many lessons learned along the way.
+In the spirit of the New Year and my somewhat audacious goal to re-triple my income revenue, I thought I’d share the details and takeaways from the journey – the wins, the failures and the many lessons learned along the way.

 Goal Setting Takeaways

 - Focus is critical.
 If you’re in the habit of setting multiple goals each year, continually falling short, try setting one and only one goal in 2016.
 The momentum created through a strong, singular focus will positively permeate most things you do.

 - Put your goal in tangible terms.
 “I don’t want to be broke anymore” is a great sentiment, but a lousy goal.
 If you’re serious about savings or debt pay off or any other financial target, put a number and a date on it.

 - Get specific.
 Not only do numbers ground your goals in reality, numbers can also be broken down into manageable and measurable interim goals to help track and maintain your progress.

 - Create accountability.
 You don’t need to broadcast the specifics of your resolutions to everyone, but you should share enough details with enough people to generate a sense of urgency and accountability around what you want to achieve.